andrewcooke/choochoo/docs/impulse.md

   * A task to calculate Fitness and Fatigue responses from these Impulses.

-  * Support for displaying and analysing the results.
+  * Support for displaying and analyzing the results.

 ### Impulse Calculation